9 Best Things to Do in Korca (Albania)

-The Old Bazaar is without doubt one of the most fun parts of the cities.
+The Old Bazaar is, without doubt, one of the most fun parts of the city.
 It is a mixture of cobbled streets and old architectural buildings.
 Especially in this neighborhood, the city’s Ottoman past is very visible.
-As the name suggests, you will find several bars, restaurants, and tourist shops here, which makes it a very pleasant area to just wander around.
-It is also one of the best places to try Qofte, a local Albanian dish that can be described as meatballs, but they are better though.
+As the name suggests, you will find several bars, restaurants, and tourist shops here, making it a pleasant area to wander around.
+It is also one of the best places to try Qofte, a local Albanian dish that can be described as meatballs, but they are better.

 The National Education Museum

-Okay, since Korca is mainly a city well-known for its museums, you simply can´t miss this one either.
-This is the place to be if you want to learn about the Albanian culture and the language.
-The museum is located in the building that was used as a school in 1887.
-Actually, it was the first school ever in Albania.
-The museum showcases the struggles that come with learning the Albanian language as it is a very complex one.
+Okay, since Korca is mainly a city well-known for its museums, you can´t miss this one either.
+This is the place to be if you want to learn about Albanian culture and the language.
+The museum is located in the building used as a school in 1887.
+It was the first school ever in Albania.
+The museum showcases the struggles of learning the Albanian language, as it is very complex.

-When you get a birds-eye view of Korca, you will have to admit that the city has an idyllic location as it is surrounded by mountains.
+When you get a birds-eye view of Korca, you must admit that the city has an idyllic location as mountains surround it.
 Fortunately, there are a few ways to get a panoramic view.
-The RED tower is a popular sunset location to get an amazing view during the golden hour.
+The RED Tower is a popular sunset location for an amazing view during the golden hour.
 There is an entry fee of about 50 Lek, but it’s well worth it.
 If you don’t want to spend money on an entry fee, we have a different suggestion.
 Go for a drink or have dinner at the Sky Kafe, one of the most famous eateries in town.
-It is located close to the Orthodox church and by climbing a few steps you can reach the top of the tower and get a great view.
+It is located close to the Orthodox church, and by climbing a few steps, you can reach the top of the tower and get a great view.

 Albania has a reputation gained by its beer production.
 If you have traveled across Albania already, you will have noticed that Korca beer is one of the most popular beers.
 And as you guess, the beer factory is located in Korca.
 You can order one of the beers in a bar around town, or visit the brewery and learn about the production.
 Some claim it is the best beer in the Balkan, but we let you decide.
 What we can tell is that if you are a beer lover, we recommend the month of August to visit Korca, as this is the time when the Old Bazaar or Pazari i Vjeter is the setting for one of the greatest cultural events dedicated to the beer.